eatpoopandgrowstrong/EP0401-Python-Programming-For-IoT/index.md

 Concern with mobile app is dev time/ taking time away from python component, but would project much more convenient/accessible from user standpoint considering how phones are used today, pretty much kept on the person at all times

+Mobile App makes things much much easier inputwise, rather than a GUI from desktop

+If time permits, can actually use the mobile app during the presentation, depends on how much time/technical work is done

 # Proposal 1 - Home Automation / Smart Home